 Interac e-Transfer Disclosure

-Participants can be either Direct or Indirect Connectors, which describes how they access the Service.
-Direct Connectors connect directly to the Service and Indirect Connectors connect through a Direct Connector or Connection Service Provider and both are signatories to a Participation Agreement for the Service.
-Affiliates can either access the Service through their parent Participant or sign their own Participation Agreement.
-Credit unions access the Service through a credit union association, and Downstream Entities are co-brand partners to a Participant – neither of these categories are Participants to the Service.
+Participants can be either Direct or Indirect Connectors, which describes how they access theService (defined below).
+Direct Connectors connect directly to the Service and Indirect Connectors connect through a Direct Connector or Connection Service Provider and both are signatories to a Participation Agreement (PA) for the Service.
+Downstream Entities, which include affiliates, credit unions and co-brand partners, gain access to the Service through a Participant and are not Participants to the Service.

 Interac’s shareholders are a diverse body of financial services entities, including banks, credit unions, caisses populaires, and payment acquirers.